qiskit-community/qiskit-experiments/docs/tutorials/Calibrating a single-qubit gates on a pulse backend_.rst

     print(cals.get_inst_map()) # check the new cals's InstructionScheduleMap made from the library print(cals.get_schedule('x',(0,))) # check one of the schedules built from the new calibration

-we are going to do the Spectroscopy, Rabi and DRAG experiments in a row and update the parameters after every experiments.
+We are going to run the spectroscopy, Rabi, DRAG, and fine-amplitude calibration experiments one after another and update the parameters after every experiment.
-Let's keep track of the parameter values focusing on how it is calibrated, updated and saved.
+We will keep track of the parameter values after every experiment.

 ====================================
 1. Finding qubits with spectroscopy